-What is an Emergent Curriculum?
+What Is an Emergent Curriculum?

 “Emergent Curriculum begins with an openness to what children are doing, thinking, and saying.”
 (Stacey, 2009).
 At Yew Chung International School, ‘we believe that each child is unique, with innate talents and gifts that should be nurtured to the fullest potential.’
 In our Early Childhood Education section, we start with the very youngest learners and spend a long time discovering how we can carefully curate a supportive, warm and holistic environment for each child.
 Perhaps this is why you have chosen for your child to attend YCIS, or you are thinking of sending your child to our school.
 Let’s briefly look at some of the key components within our Early Childhood Education division which is based on an Emergent Curriculum!

-4 Ways to Build Positive Attachments with Children at Home
+Four Ways to Build Positive Attachments with Children at Home

 As caregivers, we play a vital role in our child’s wellbeing during this time at home, and beyond.
 Before we can practically support our children, a fundamental foundation of positive attachment and relationships allows us to know our children in order to understand and support them.
 Between the ages of zero to six years old, children form and make sense of fundamental human attachments.
 When we take great care to form these attachments, a child’s confidence, independence, brain development and emotional stability are rooted and supported.
 More importantly, an attachment figure acts as a secure and safe base in which children can then explore the world with greater confidence.
 John Bowlby, an attachment theorist, explains positive attachment as a 'lasting psychological connectedness between human beings.'
 (1969, p.
 194).
 So, how can we use this extra time at home with our children to foster positive relationships and attachment?

 Six Ways to Support My Child during COVID-19